xcart/xc5-manual/en/product_classes_and_attributes/managing_product_class_attributes.md

 In the following example, we will assign the attribute "Print color.....Orange" defined at the level of the product class "Plates" to the product named "Critter Print Melamine Plate 10 inch Set of 4, Orange Cat":

-1. In your store's Admin area, find the product to which you need to assign the attribute, open its details and click on the** Attributes** tab:
+1. In your store's Admin area, find the product to which you need to assign the attribute, open its details and click on the **Attributes** tab:
     ![]({{site.baseurl}}/attachments/7504855/8719266.png?effects=drop-shadow)
     This will open a page where you can manage attributes for this product.

-2. Click on the <u style="font-size: 14.0px;line-height: 1.4285715;">Global</u> link at the top of the page to access the subsection where you can add and assign global and "product class"-level attributes to this product:
+2. Click on the __Global__ link at the top of the page to access the subsection where you can add and assign global and "product class"-level attributes to this product:
     ![]({{site.baseurl}}/attachments/7504855/8719267.png?effects=drop-shadow)
 3. On the page that opens, make sure that the product has been assigned the appropriate product class:
     ![]({{site.baseurl}}/attachments/7504855/8719287.png?effects=drop-shadow)
     (If the product does not have a product class assigned, or needs to be assigned a different product class, take a moment to {% link "assign an appropriate product class to it" ref_EVqNSaZy#Managingproductclasses-AssigningProductClasses %}).

-4. Look at the list of attributes in the page section intended for managing the product's "product class"-level attributes (The title of this section is formed based on the name of the product class according to the pattern "<Product class name> attributes"; in our example, "Plates attributes"):
+4. Look at the list of attributes in the page section intended for managing the product's "product class"-level attributes (The title of this section is formed based on the name of the product class according to the pattern "`<Product class name>` attributes"; in our example, "Plates attributes"):
     ![]({{site.baseurl}}/attachments/7504855/8719286.png?effects=drop-shadow)
     Here you can see the full list of attributes of the selected product class.
 The attributes for which the **Attribute option** field is empty are not yet assigned to the product and are not shown on the storefront.